SpikeInterface/spikeinterface-gui/docs/source/views.rst

 Controls
 ~~~~~~~~
-- **save in analyzer**: Save the current curation state in the analyzer.
+- **save in analyzer**/**save data**: Save the current curation state in the analyzer.
+If a custom save callback is provided, it will be used instead.
 - **export/download JSON**: Export the current curation state to a JSON file.
 - **restore**: Restore the selected unit from the deleted units table.
 - **unmerge**: Unmerge the selected merges from the merged units table.
-- **submit to parent**: Submit the current curation state to the parent window (for use in web applications).
+- **unsplit**: Unsplit the selected split groups from the split units table.
 - **press 'ctrl+r'**: Restore the selected units from the deleted units table.
 - **press 'ctrl+u'**: Unmerge the selected merges from the merged units table.
 - **press 'ctrl+x'**: Unsplit the selected split groups from the split units table.